Twin Falls – Sunset, South Carolina

 South Carolina | SC Picture Project | Pickens County Photos | Twin Falls

-Twin Falls – also known as Rock Falls, Reedy Cove Falls, and Eastatoe Falls – is just a quick 15-minute hike into the Eastatoe Valley (pronounced “EAST-a-tow-ee”).
+Twin Falls – also known as Eastatoe Falls, Reedy Cove Falls, and Rock Falls – is just a quick 15-minute hike into the Eastatoe Valley (pronounced “EAST-a-tow-ee”) in Sunset.
 The trail culminates at an observation deck.
 Like many of the waterfalls in South Carolina, the Twin Falls are best viewed after a good rain.